suitcss/suit/doc/components.md

 ### Use partials and template inheritance

-Rely on HTML templating and template inheritance to hide implementation details.
+**Rely on HTML templating and template inheritance** to hide implementation details.
 You can make parts of a partial configurable from the inherited context.
-The example below allows an inherited context to set `Button` and `Icon` modifier classes.
+The example below allows a component to set modifier classes on nested `Button` and `Icon` components.

 ```html
 {{! button_default_and_icon }}